tombroucke/sage/README.md

 ## PurgeCSS

-Add css classes to `purge-safelist.cjs` to whitelist
+Add css classes to `purgecss-safelist.js` to whitelist Add css classes to `purgecss-blocklist.js` to block

 ## WPML